 In a comparative study, the diagnostic yield for thyroid nodules was significantly better for the Rotex Screw Needle than for conventional fine needle cytology (97% vs. 83%, respectively; p<0.001) (3).

-The diameter of the instrument cannula is 0.8 or 1.0 mm, which explains the low incidence of reported complications (1).
+The diameter of the instrument cannula is 0.8, which explains the low incidence of reported complications (1).

 Construction of the instrument

 The screw needle is made of a 0.55 mm thick stainless steel rod with a small handle at its proximal end.
 The distal 16 mm of the rod have been formed into a tapering screw with cutting ridge.
-The needle is housed in a steel cannula with an outer diameter of 0.8 or 1.0 mm (equivalent to 21-22 gauge needles), respectively.
+The needle is housed in a steel cannula with an outer diameter of 0.8 mm (equivalent to 21 needles).
 Read more »

 Fields of application